Manuscript submission and peer-review procedure

 Instructions for authors of academic papers submitted for consideration for publication in “Wiadomości Konserwatorskie – Journal of Heritage Conservation”

-Papers can have up to three authors only, unless they are based on grant-funded research (in such cases, a full description of the grant is required).
-The name of the fourth author (and subsequent authors) will be in the footnotes.
+- The manuscripts can have at most three authors, unless they are the result of a research grant (in which case a full description of the grant must be provided).
+The name of the fourth author (and subsequent authors) will be included in a footnote.

-- the paper’s critical apparatus: references and footnotes;
+- the critical apparatus: bibliographic and factual footnotes;

-- a reference list (namely, a list that includes only the publications and sources cited in the manuscript—other items will be removed by the editors);
+- a reference list (i.e., one that includes only publications cited by the author in the text – other items will be removed by the editors);

 - an abstract (900–1000 characters with spaces);